luk036/ellipsoid-method/ell-review.md

 title: Ellipsoid Method and the Amazing Oracles
 bibliography: ['ellipsoid.bib', 'fir-ref.bib', 'Geostatistics.bib', 'mpcss1.bib', 'mpcss2.bib']
 abstract: 'Ellipsoid method is revisited.
 Besides that, three separation oracles are investigated for applications.
 They are robust optimization, semidefinite programming, and network optimization.
 Discuss the stability issue.
 Finally, the parallel cut is described.'
-...
+---

 Introduction
 ============

-The bad reputation of the ellipsoid method is not good.
+The reputation of the ellipsoid method is not good.
 And that is not fair.
 It is commonly believed that the method is inefficient in practice for large-scale convex problems.
 The convergent rate is slow.
 It cannot exploits sparsity.
 It was supplanted by the interior-point methods.
 It can be treated as a theoretical tool for proving the polynomial-time solvability of combinatorial optimization problems.

 However, the ellipsoid method works very differently compared with the interior point method.
 Also, it only requires a separation oracle.
 Thus, it can play nicely with other techniques.
 Consider Ellipsoid Method When the number of optimization variables is moderate, e.g. ECO flow, analog circuit sizing, parametric problems.
 The number of constraints is large, or even infinite.
 Whenever separation oracle can be implemented efficiently.